On-Line Balancing of Random Inputs: Arbitrary time horizon

 \subsection{Strategy 1}

 The first strategy is based on a potential function approach as before, but with an exponential penalty function.
-This has the drawback of losing an extra $\log n$ factor, but has the advantage that the potential has a negative drift whenever it exceeds a certain threshold (without requiring an upper bound on $\Phi$ as in Lemma \ref{l:main}).
-This allows us to bound the discrepancy for an arbitrary time horizon, as whenever the potential exceeds the thresholds the negative drift will bring it back quickly.

-\paragraph{Strategy.} Consider a time step $t$.
-Let $d_i(t) = \sum_{j=1}^t x_j v_j(i)$ be the discrepancy of the $i$-th coordinate at the end of time $t$.
+This has the drawback of losing an extra $\log n$ factor, but has the advantage that the potential has a negative drift whenever it exceeds a certain threshold (without requiring an upper bound on $\Phi$ that we needed in Lemma \ref{l:main}).
+This allows us to bound the discrepancy for an arbitrary time horizon, as whenever the potential exceeds the thresholds the negative drift will bring it back quickly. \paragraph{Strategy.} Consider a time step $t$.
+As before, let $d_i(t)$ be the discrepancy of the $i$-th coordinate at the end of time $t$.
 Consider the potential